 Where to take bottles and cans

-Did you know that you can deliver empty bottles and cans with mortgages in more than 3,000 locations in Denmark?
+Did you know that you can return empty bottles and cans with deposits in more than 3,000 locations in Denmark?

 You can hand in your deposit-marked empty bottles and cans in reverse vending machines and at deposit stations.
 If your nearest grocery store or gas station does not have a reverse vending machine, you can usually hand over your bottles or cans to the staff.